 "triumph", a "masterpiece" and "a definite contender for the best album of 2017".
 Mike Harding praised the The Moon and the Pilot as "one of the most beautiful new songs of the last ten years".

-A hardworking and in-demand live performer, Daria offers her audiences a thoroughly engaging, entertaining and enchanting experience – with 80+ concert appearances in the UK and abroad last year alone, 6 UK tours under her belt so far and a growing number of venue and festival bookings.
+A hardworking and in-demand live performer, Daria offers her audiences a thoroughly engaging, entertaining and enchanting experience – with 80+ concert appearances in the UK and abroad last year alone and a growing number of venue and festival bookings.
 "The songs aren't just sung, but lived" (FATEA Magazine).

 Album of the Year 2017, Laurel Canyon Music